 MD Pain provides patients suffering from various types of conditions, including joint, bone, cartilage, and muscle injuries and other such conditions, relief through stem cell and PRP therapy.
 This therapy offers a solid alternative to drug therapy or surgery and carries little to no side effects.
 The following FAQs offer information on stem cell and platelet-rich therapy (PRP) therapy.

 Stem cell therapy involves harvesting these cells by using a needle to draw either amniotic fluid or blood and then isolating the stem cells from the fluid.
 The stem cells may be combined with other agents and then injected into the problem area.
 Stem cells are usually used in tandem with platelet-rich therapy.

 PRP therapy utilizes blood platelets, which are isolated from the same fluid that contains the stem cells.
 The solution that is isolated contains a high concentration of platelets.
 PRP involves injecting platelets into the area that is being treated.
 These platelets are injected prior to the injection of the stem cells.
 About three to five days after treatment, PRP is injected into the site once again to further facilitate healing.

 Why are stem cell and PRP therapy used together?

-At the Colorado Clinic, we have found that using PRP and stem cell therapy in unison offers maximum benefits.
+At MD Pain we have found that using PRP and stem cell therapy in unison offers maximum benefits.
 PRP therapy helps to create a fertile environment for repair and regeneration, helping to activate the stem cells.
 The power of PRP therapy enhances the total effect of the associated stem cells.
 Usually, a second injection of PRP is needed to maximize the effect of the stem cells.

 How does this type of therapy work?